-The Spanish word for "old" is viejo, pronounced vee-a-ho the middle syllable rhyming with "hay."
-Imagine a Veterans Administration hospital-a VA hospital-that's so old and decrepit they have to tear it down and build a new one.
-Before they lay in the dynamite the crew foreman calls the contractor and tells him, "We don't have to waste dynamite on this VA hospital.
-It's so old I can knock it over with a hoe!"
+The Spanish word for "old" is viejo, pronounced vee-A-ho, the middle syllable rhyming with "hay."
+Imagine a Veterans Administration hospital - a VA hospital - that's so old and decrepit they have to tear it down and build a new one.
+Before they lay the dynamite the crew foreman calls the contractor and tells him, "We don't have to waste dynamite on this VA hospital.
+It's so old we can knock it over with a hoe!"

 Got it?
-A TEA hospital so old you can knock it over with a hoe.
-Therefore, "old" equals h-A-hoe, and that gives us viejo.
-(Viejo is stressed on the next-to-last syllable: vi-E-jo; in our code, v-A-hoe.)
+A VA hospital so old you can knock it over with a hoe.
+And that gives us viejo.
+(Viejo is stressed on the next to last syllable: vi-E-jo; in our code, v-A-hoe.)

-Readers of much skepticism and little faith will worry that spinning such an involved yarn to capture one word is less productive than spending the same amount of time simply repeating the word to yourself over and over again.
+Readers of much skepticism and little faith will worry that spinning such an involved yarn to capture one word is less productive than spending that same amount of time simply repeating the word to yourself over and over again.
 Wrong.
 The yarn, like a dream, takes much longer to tell or read than it does to imagine.
 And you'll quickly see for yourself how helpful the yarn is when it comes time to retrieve the word and use it.